otrv4/otrv4/otrv4.md

 ```
 k_dh:
-  The 3072-bit DH shared secret computed from a DH exchange, serialized as a big-endian unsigned integer.
+  The 3072-bit DH shared secret computed from a DH exchange, serialized as a
-  This is serialized as a big-endian unsigned integer.
+  big-endian unsigned integer.

 mix_key:
-  A SHA3-256 hash of the shared DH key SHA3-256(k_dh).
+  A SHA3-256 hash of the shared DH key SHA3-256(k_dh). // TODO: change to KDF_1?

 K_ecdh:
   The serialized ECDH shared secret computed from an ECDH exchange, serialized as a POINT.

 K:
   The mixed shared secret is the final shared secret derived from both the
-  DH and ECDH shared secrets.
+  DH and ECDH shared secrets. // TODO: is this also a hash? with what SHA?
 ```

 ### Key derivation functions